Berkshire Regional Transit Authority

 Berkshire Regional Transit Authority (BRTA) is a bus transportation system serving the City of Pittsfield and Greater Berkshire County, Massachusetts.
 It provides year-round bus service with connections to Amtrak at the Joseph Scelsi Intermodal Transportation Center (ITC).

 Fares

-All buses accept cash and CharlieCard.
+BRTA participates in the Massachusetts try transit program and offers fare free rides on all local service through June, 2026.
+When fares were collected, All buses accept cash and CharlieCard.
 The current local fare, staying within a town or going to the next town, is $1.75 cash and $1.55 CharlieCard.
 The 3 or more towns fare is $4.50 cash and $4.00 CharlieCard.
 A 1-day pass is available for systemwide trips, and a 7 and 30 day pass is available for both trip lengths.
 Paratransit service is available with its own fares.

+Fares for Link 413 express service to Northampton or Greenfield is $10 each way, or $5 with statewide transportation access pass.
+Children and riders with a valid Massachusetts commission for the blind identification card RIDE at no cost.

 Schedule and routes

 Service is offered from Monday through Saturday.
 Service runs from 5:30 AM to 11:15 PM on weekdays and from 6:30 AM to 8:30 PM on Saturdays.
 There is no service on Sundays or holidays except for President's Day and Patriot's Day.